-The sequel to one of the most famous games ever now has a much more significant plot.
-The Lemmings have split into 12 distinct tribes, each of which has their own landscape and their own cultural identity - they include Egyptian, Circus and Highland.
+DescriptionThe sequel to Lemmings has a plot describing how the Lemmings have split into 12 distinct tribes, each of which has their own landscape and their own cultural identity - they include Egyptian, Circus and Highland.
 However, Lemming Island is now in danger, and you must complete 10 levels for each tribe in order for them to reunite and reassemble the Talisman from the 12 pieces.

 Across the 120 levels there are over 60 skills, although no more than 10 are in use on each screen.
-The Classic tribe has the ones form the original and is perhaps the best option for first-time players.
+The Classic tribe has the ones from the original and is perhaps the best option for first-time players.

 The others range from digging methods such as a scooper (diagonally downwards) and club basher (horizontal), building skills such as a planter (takes time to produce the desired raise to the landscape) and a sand pourer, and various methods of movement including a Pole-Vaulter and a Skater (the only Lemmings who can cross ice).
 Some of these are only subtly different to others, and their exact uses are unclear, but there are 4 Trainer levels where you can select any combination of skills and experiment.

-Part of the Following Group
+Part of the Following Groups

 There are no reviews for the Amiga release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.

 |Amiga Format||May, 1993||94 out of 100||94|

 |Amiga Power||1993||92 out of 100||92|

 |ASM (Aktueller Software Markt)||Mar, 1993||11 out of 12||92|